Ready, Douglas D. (ddr2111)

 Background

-Douglas Ready is an Associate Professor of Education and Public Policy, and the Director of the Consortium for Policy Research in Education (https://www.tc.columbia.edu/cpre/).
-His research explores the links between education policy, social policy, and educational equity, with a particular focus on how contemporary policies and programs moderate or exacerbate socio-demographic disparities in student outcomes.
-This work has received over $12 million in support from government and private philanthropic organizations, including the National Science Foundation, U.S. Department of Education, Spencer Foundation, Robin Hood Foundation, the Jameel Poverty Action Lab (J-PAL) at MIT, the Eric and Wendy Schmidt Fund for Strategic Innovation, Jacobs Foundation, Rauch Foundation, Fundação Lemann, Itaú Social, and Instituto Peninsula.
-Representative publications have appeared in Educational Evaluation and Policy Analysis, Educational Policy, Sociology of Education, Educational Researcher, American Educational Research Journal, American Journal of Education, Teachers College Record, Research in Higher Education, Early Childhood Research Quarterly, Early Education and Development, as well as in books and edited volumes published by the Brookings Institution, Teachers College Press, and the American Educational Research Association.
-He has served on the Editorial Boards of Sociology of Education, Educational Evaluation and Policy Analysis, and American Educational Research Journal.
+Douglas Ready is Professor of Education and Public Policy, and Director of the Consortium for Policy Research in Education (https://www.tc.columbia.edu/cpre/), at Teachers College, Columbia University.
+His research explores the links between education policy, social policy, and educational equity, with a particular focus on how contemporary policies and programs moderate or exacerbate socio-demographic disparities in student opportunities and outcomes.
+This work has received almost $20 million in support from government and private philanthropic organizations, including the National Science Foundation, U.S. Department of Education (i3, EIR), Gates Foundation, Blueprint Labs @ MIT, Spencer Foundation, Robin Hood Foundation, the Jameel Poverty Action Lab (J-PAL) at MIT, the Eric and Wendy Schmidt Fund for Strategic Innovation, Jacobs Foundation, Rauch Foundation, Fundação Lemann, Itaú Social, and Instituto Peninsula.
+He has also led evaluation and review studies with corporate partners including Apple, McGraw Hill, Pearson, and Houghton Mifflin Harcourt.
+Representative publications have appeared in Educational Evaluation and Policy Analysis, Educational Policy, Sociology of Education, Educational Researcher, American Educational Research Journal, American Journal of Education, Teachers College Record, Research in Higher Education, Journal of Education for Students Placed at Risk, Early Childhood Research Quarterly, Early Education and Development, as well as in books and edited volumes published by the Brookings Institution, National Academies, Teachers College Press, and the American Educational Research Association.
+He has served on the Editorial Boards of Educational Evaluation and Policy Analysis and American Educational Research Journal, and as Associate Editor of Sociology of Education.

 Selected Publications